1nzur/MiniPythonProjects/README.md

 celciustofaran.py = Converts celsius into fahrenheit and vice versa

 rockpaperscissor.py = A simple rock paper scissors game between 2 players made in python.

+usernamepasswordchecker.py = A simple username and password checker